 Furthermore, there are approximately 1,700 crewmen injured while handling fire wires over the past 42 years!

-But due to terminal regulations and the support from ISGOTT’s ship-shore safety checklist, we are still rigging fire wires to this day.
+However, due to terminal regulations and the support from ISGOTT’s ship-shore safety checklist, we are still rigging fire wires to this day.

 My personal experience with fire wires

-They are rigid and very heavy.
+They are rigid and very heavy!

 I have been rigging and securing fire wires since my first tanker days and they are all the same- very heavy, rigid, and dangerous.